Petitions and Forms

 Students may petition the Final Year Residency Requirement by completing the online Graduation Petition form.
 Even with departmental recommendation, there is no guarantee that the UW Bothell Registrar will approve a petition.

-Final Year Residency Petitions are generally completed while the student is within their final 60 credits.
+Graduation Petitions are generally completed while the student is within their final 60 credits.
 For example, a student completing a study abroad trip toward the end of their degree may need to petition the Final Year Residency Policy.
 Such a petition is typically completed upon the student’s return and in an appointment with an IAS Advisor.
 The credit amount to petition is often calculated in the appointment with the IAS Advisor.

 If an exception is granted, the student still must complete a minimum of 45 credits taken in residence as a UW matriculated student to be awarded a UW degree.